Hypothetical types of biochemistry: Other solvents or cosolvents

 Sulfuric acid in liquid form is strongly polar.
 It remains liquid at higher temperatures than water, its liquid range being 10 °C to 337 °C at a pressure of 1 atm, although above 300 °C it slowly decomposes.
 Sulfuric acid is known to be abundant in the clouds of Venus, in the form of aerosol droplets.
 In a biochemistry that used sulfuric acid as a solvent, the alkene group (C=C), with two carbon atoms joined by a double bond, could function analogously to the carbonyl group (C=O) in water-based biochemistry.

 A proposal has been made that life on Mars may exist and be using a mixture of water and hydrogen peroxide as its solvent.

 A 61.2% (by mass) mix of water and hydrogen peroxide has a freezing point of −56.5 °C and tends to super-cool rather than crystallize.
 It is also hygroscopic, an advantage in a water-scarce environment.

 Supercritical carbon dioxide has been proposed as a candidate for alternative biochemistry due to its ability to selectively dissolve organic compounds and assist the functioning of enzymes and because "super-Earth"- or "super-Venus"-type planets with dense high-pressure atmospheres may be common.

 Other speculations

 Non-green photosynthesizers

 Physicists have noted that, although photosynthesis on Earth generally involves green plants, a variety of other-colored plants could also support photosynthesis, essential for most life on Earth, and that other colors might be preferred in places that receive a different mix of stellar radiation than Earth.
 These studies indicate that blue plants would be unlikely; however yellow or red plants may be relatively common.

+Some microorganisms use retinal instead of chlorophyll to convert light into metabolic energy.
+Because retinal absorbs mostly green light and transmits purple light, this gave rise to the Purple Earth hypothesis.